sn3d/excav/README.md

 ### Configuration

 After installation is done, you can configure it by running the `init`.
-You will be prompted few questions about GitLab etc.
+You will be prompted few questions about your GitHub/GitLab etc.

 ```
 excav init